CedDlh/event-api/README.md

 To find the routes : run rails routes in the terminal.

 * Configuration
-Before starting to use the app, run a bundle install as some dependencies have been added on top the standard RoR gems.
+Before starting to use the app, run a bundle install as some dependencies have been added on top of the standard RoR gems.

 * Database creation and initialization
 In order to simplify the use of the program, A database seed has been integrated in the program. feel free to run a rails db:migrate and rails db:seed in order to very easily generate a template DB of events.